 If you’d like to start building useful software products that sell, so that you can proudly tell your friends, family and colleagues you’re a professional programmer now…

-…this crash course, Create Your First Useful Ruby Gem, will show you that you’re good enough to start approaching potential consulting clients and employers for work, using everything you already know.
+…this crash course will show you that you’re good enough to start approaching potential consulting clients and employers for work, using everything you already know.

 And without a blessing from the Pope.

-Once you complete this crash course, you’ll have the confidence you desperately need to start selling yourself to potential consulting clients and employers so that you get paid to use your skills and knowledge.
+Once you learn how to Build Open Source Ruby Libraries From Scratch, you’ll have the confidence you desperately need to start selling yourself to potential consulting clients and employers so that you get paid to use your skills and knowledge.